SourcePot/FhGInvoices/README.md

-# FhG invoices (Processor)
+# FhG invoices
-This is a Datapool processor.
+This is a Datapool processor, i.e. the class implements the processor interface.
 The processor provides a user interface and data processing for entries containing parsed invoices.